 Emeritus Professor of International Political Economy at the IMD Business School

-Jean-Pierre Lehmann is an emeritus professor of international political economy at IMD in Lausanne, Switzerland.
-He is currently a visiting professor on the Faculty of Business and Economics at Hong Kong University.
+Jean-Pierre Lehmann (1946-2017) was an emeritus professor of international political economy at IMD in Lausanne, Switzerland.
+He also served currently a visiting professor on the Faculty of Business and Economics at Hong Kong University.

 Previous academic appointments include Sophia University (Tokyo), Oxford, Stirling University (UK), Tohoku University (Japan) INSEAD (France), School of Advanced International Studies at Johns Hopkins University (Bologna Campus), London Business School, and the Stockholm School of Economics.

-In 1995, Mr. Lehmann founded the Evian Group, an international coalition of corporate, government and opinion leaders united by a common vision of enhancing global prosperity for the benefit of all by fostering an open, inclusive, sustainable and equitable global market economy in a rules-based multilateral framework.
+In 1995, Mr. Lehmann founded the Evian Group, an international coalition of corporate, government and opinion leaders.
+It is united by a common vision of enhancing global prosperity for the benefit of all by fostering an open, inclusive, sustainable and equitable global market economy in a rules-based multilateral framework.

 His doctoral thesis was on Japanese history and technology transfer during the period of transformation in the mid/late 19th century.
 He has spent most of his professional life working in and on East and South Asia.
 In the course of the last decade, he has also become actively involved in projects in Africa, the Middle East and Latin America.